 How to Stop Losing Tasks in Slack

 You have tried saving messages, marking them as unread, pinning them to channels.
+You have read the guides on how to use threads in Slack hoping that organizing replies into threads would solve it.
 None of it works because Slack was not designed to hold tasks.
 It was designed for conversation.
-The action items buried in those conversations need to live somewhere else.
+The action items buried in those conversations — and in those Slack threads — need to live somewhere else.

 What most people try